Changes due to COVID-19

 Your question must be received by the Council at least five clear business days prior to the ordinary meeting at which you would like it to be answered.

-Ordinary Council meetings are currently held on the third Tuesday of each month, so this means questions must be received by the Tuesday of the week prior to the meeting if they are to be answered at the next available meeting.
+Scheduled Council meetings are currently held on the third Tuesday of each month, so this means questions must be received by the Tuesday of the week prior to the meeting.

 The closing time for receiving questions is 4.00pm.
-Questions which are hand delivered to the Council office or sent by post must be clearly marked “Question Time” or they will be answered in writing, rather than at an ordinary Council meeting.
+Questions which are hand delivered to the Council office or sent by post must be clearly marked “Question Time” or they will be answered in writing, rather than at a Council meeting.

 Is there anything I can’t ask a question about?